-Until Danyon Loader’s arrival, Anthony Mosse was arguably the finest swimmer produced by New Zealand.
+Anthony Mosse was one of the finest swimmers in New Zealand.

 The butterfly specialist bowed out of swimming after the 1990 Auckland Commonwealth Games and left behind a record that included two Commonwealth Games gold medals, an Olympic bronze and a world championship silver.